In 1963 a small group of friends who were enthusiastic

 as a whole.
 Judging of the entries would be by a panel

-competition was held in Hamilton in Spring 1974, and
+The first competition was held in Hamilton, in the spring of 1974 and

 the result was a win for Hamilton.
 Over the years, the number of victories